awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2-administration.md

 1. Choose **Continue**\.
 The **Summary of modifications** page appears\.

+1. Choose **Apply immediately**\.

-1. Choose whether to apply the capacity change immediately, or during the next scheduled maintenance window\.
+   The capacity modification takes place immediately, regardless of whether you choose to apply it immediately or during the next scheduled maintenance window\.

 1. Choose **Modify cluster** to accept the summary of modifications\.
 You can also choose **Back** to modify your changes or **Cancel** to discard your changes\.